 Throughout our writing sequence of learning, we follow many of Pie Corbett’s Talk for Writing principles because they are such a powerful way for children to internalise and imitate our language and if they can tell us a story, they can write a story.

-By the end of our sequence of work, children are given an opportunity to independently apply the writing skills which have been taught and practiced.
+By the end of our sequence of work, children are given an opportunity to independently apply the writing skills which have been taught and practised.
 Some writers will take more ownership of their work and have the opportunities to innovate and invent their work demonstrating different writing techniques learnt.
 Some children will prefer to use the shared text to support their independent writing.
 By the end of Year 2 we aim for their writing to become increasingly independent; adding, embellishing, altering and manipulating the original structure.